Stoichiometry: Stoichiometry matrix

 In complex reactions, stoichiometries are often represented in a more compact form called the stoichiometry matrix.
 The stoichiometry matrix is denoted by the symbol N.

 If a reaction network has n reactions and m participating molecular species, then the stoichiometry matrix will have correspondingly m rows and n columns.

 For example, consider the system of reactions shown below:

 This system comprises four reactions and five different molecular species.
 The stoichiometry matrix for this system can be written as:

 where the rows correspond to S1, S2, S3, S4 and S5, respectively.
-Note that the process of converting a reaction scheme into a stoichiometry matrix can be a lossy transformation: for example, the stoichiometries in the second reaction simplify when included in the matrix.
+The process of converting a reaction scheme into a stoichiometry matrix can be a lossy transformation: for example, the stoichiometries in the second reaction simplify when included in the matrix.
 This means that it is not always possible to recover the original reaction scheme from a stoichiometry matrix.

 Often the stoichiometry matrix is combined with the rate vector, v, and the species vector, x to form a compact equation, the biochemical systems equation, describing the rates of change of the molecular species: